Why does St. Joe’s have a picnic?

 - Buy a Picnic t-shirt and other St. Joe’s merchandise to show that you are a proud supporter of St. Joe’s mission.
 Visit the online store at sjkids.org/shop/ to view the selection and make a purchase.

 - Do you love the awesome quilts made by the talented ladies of the St. Joe’s Sewing Society?
 A limited selection of beautiful handmade quilts and pillowcases are available for purchase at sjkids.org/shop/.

-Why didn’t I receive raffle tickets in the mail this year?
+How can I purchase raffle tickets this year?

-As part of the statewide COVID-19 precautions, an order was issued by the Department of Charitable Gaming restricting all sales of raffle tickets to online purchases only.
-The order was recently revised to allow limited in-person purchases.
+Raffle tickets are restricted to online purchases only, with limited in-person purchases.
 No raffle sales can be made via mail.
-Raffle tickets can be purchased this year via our online Raffle Sales page at sjkids.org/picnic/raffles.
-In-person purchase of raffle tickets will also be available on August 8th from 12:00 to 5:00 PM at the St. Joe’s campus.
+Purchase raffle tickets online via the link on the Picnic Virtual Event Center at https://tinyurl.com/sjpicnic2021.
+In-person purchase of raffle tickets will also be available on August 14th from 12:00 to 5:00 PM at the St. Joe’s campus.
 Enter via the Frankfort Avenue entrance and follow signs for Raffle Sales/Buy A Raffle Ticket.

 Will there be a Chicken Dinner this year?

 Since there is no large live Picnic event on the grounds this year, there will be no Chicken Dinner.
 Yes, we did consider the possibility of having a carryout option for the Chicken Dinner, but after much discussion, we concluded that it was not logistically feasible to host even a “carryout only” version of the Chicken Dinner.

 I bought a raffle ticket online.
 How will I know if I won?